mdiller/MangoByte/README.md

 ```

 #### DotaStats
-Dota player and match stats
+Commands for displaying information about Dota 2 players and matches

 ```
 ?dotagif         | Creates a gif of a specific part of a dota match